burt23/blackjack/README.md

-A fully strategic game of blackjack that is played entirely in the bash/command line.
+A fully strategic game of blackjack that is played entirely in the command line terminal.
 ===